haxiomic/haxe-threejs-template/.haxelib/vector-math/2,4,0/README.md

 - **Can this be used to generate shader code?**

-	Yes! @rainyt has developed a VectorMath -> GLSL translator for use with OpenFL: https://github.com/rainyt/openfl-glsl
+	Yes! [@rainyt](https://github.com/rainyt) has developed a VectorMath -> GLSL translator for use with OpenFL: [github.com/rainyt/openfl-glsl](https://github.com/rainyt/openfl-glsl)

 	In the future I hope to work on a general VectorMath to shader translator to support multiple ouput shading languages

 - **What makes this different from HXSL?**

 	[HXSL](https://heaps.io/documentation/hxsl.html) is the haxe-based shading language in Heaps, it has similar aims but different implementation – HXSL works at the syntax level and does not support autocomplete or compiling to CPU platform code (like js or C++), whereas VectorMath code is executable as regular haxe code as well as shader code

 - **Which specification is this based on?**